The Intel Core i7-14700F wins in 9 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (1767% better).

 AI Versus Verdict

 The Intel Core i7-14700F is the objective winner of this comparison, securing victory in nine out of fourteen measured specifications.
-Its most significant advantage over the Intel Core i5-8400 is its L2 cache, which is 1767% larger.
-While the Intel Core i5-8400 maintains a 70% advantage in Max Turbo Power, the substantial cache capacity of the Intel Core i7-14700F provides a clear lead in the overall technical evaluation.
+Its most impactful advantage is a massive 1767% increase in L2 cache capacity compared to the Intel Core i5-8400.
+While the older processor maintains a 70% lead in Max Turbo Power efficiency, the newer model dominates the majority of technical categories, establishing itself as the superior component based on the provided data.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.